NicholasHenry246/PyBer_Analysis/README.md

 ### Totals Summary
 ![pyber_total_summary_df](Resources/pyber_total_summary_df.png)

 Based to the totals summary given above, urban areas see the most activits and produce the most revenue.
 This is expected since densely populated areas with large amounts of economic require the most transportation.
 Many people opt to avoid doing their own driving to avoid the frustrations of traffic and possible damage to their vehicles.
 However, the total fares per city type seem to have an inverse relationship with the average fares per ride and per driver.
 Average fares are higher in rural areas.
 Possibly because of the limited amount of drivers and passengers needing rides.
+Below are the weekly summary and weekly fare graph to further depict this.

 ### Weekly Summary
 ![pyber_summary_weekly](Resources/pyber_summary_weekly.png)